 The Sami language is said to be a nature-based language and it is extremely detailed with regards to the description of nature.
 There are about 300 words to describe snow and ice.
 Some of the dialects are on the verge of extinction which has become a threat to their rich cultural heritage.

 In the year of 1973, the Nordic Sami Institute was founded to promote the Sami language and culture.
 Following that, Sami College was established in 1989.
 Today, the Universities of Tromsø in Norway, Umla in Sweden, and Oulu in Finland have Sami departments in which Sami languages and topics are taught.

 I first saw the traditional Sami costume in the Siida Sami museum in the Inari district of Lapland.
 I found it the most colorful and attractive traditional costume.
 I was so fascinated by the entire outfit that I decided to wear it.
 The Sami people look absolutely adorable with their colorful costumes in the white expanse of snow.

 Gákti is what they call their traditional costume in general; though in different places people call it by different names.
 Interestingly, the colors, patterns, and jewelry of the costume can signify a person’s marital status and geographical origin.

 The length of the Gákti also differs from place to place.
 Sami men apparently wear a bit shorter Gakti than the one worn by Sámi women.
 This Sámi piece of jewelry is known as a Risku or Solju and it comes from the Sami wedding tradition.

-It is considered one of the important pieces of jewelry which is beautifully decorated with leek flowers.
+It is considered one of the important pieces of jewelry which are beautifully decorated with leek flowers.
 It is a symbol of the Sun.

-The Sami wear the traditional furry shoes, made out of reindeer skin and are specially worn during winter to bear the extreme cold weather conditions in the Arctic Circle.
+The Sami wear traditional furry shoes, made out of reindeer skin, and are especially worn during winter to bear the extremely cold weather conditions in the Arctic Circle.

 Traditional Sami Food